- Chart

 Threats

-- Competition from other cell therapy companies
+- Competition from other cell therapy developers and traditional treatments.

 Competitors and Market Share